glennklockwood/dwtools/README.md

 DataWarp REST API Examples
 --------------------------------------------------------------------------------

-- `dw_rest_explore.py` demonstrates how to use the DataWarp API from within Python
+- `dw_rest_explore.py` demonstrates how to use the DataWarp API from within Python and facilitates interactive exploration of the REST API.
+Start by running this command with no arguments, then optionally specify paths to see what they return.
+Not as nice as `dwstat`, but simpler to understand.

 Example Output Formats
 --------------------------------------------------------------------------------